Making bow strings from plant fibers

 • Three main species of Sanseviera plants in Namibia provide fibers for bushmen.

-• Leathery and rounded leaves of S. cylindrica and S. hyacinthoides must be carefully pounded and then shaved.
+• Leathery and rounded leaves of S. cylindrica and S. hyacinthoides must be carefully pounded and shaved.

-• Clean fiber bundles are twisted into a uniform string by rolling two bundles forward and one bundle back.
+• Clean fiber bundles are twisted into a uniform string by rolling two bundles forward and one back.

-• After twisting the string, it is dried and then treated with beeswax for waterproofing and increased durability.
+• After twisting the string, it is dried and treated with beeswax for waterproofing and increased durability.

 We appreciate your opinion